Find holiday and vacation rentals in Ireland

 6. Magic Red – Quirky Little Gem

-Magic Red is smaller, cozier.
-Think of it as the B&B of casinos.
-Slots are the main draw, though the poker and blackjack tables are decent.
-Their bonuses pop up often, like biscuits on a tea tray.
-The site sometimes feels a bit dated but that gives it charm.
-Reminded me of walking into a pub where the jukebox only plays hits from 2003—you roll your eyes then sing along anyway.
+Their bonuses pop up often, like biscuits on a tea tray, but this sports welcome deal is the cleanest one to explain.
+The €10 Free Bet is normally valid for 14 days, while the 10 Free Spins are usually valid for 24 hours and are available on Book of Dead.
+The site sometimes feels a bit dated, but that gives it charm.
+Reminded me of walking into a pub where the jukebox only plays hits from 2003 — you roll your eyes then sing along anyway.

 7. Betsafe – Reliable, Like an Old Jacket